ELEMENTARY PARENT/STUDENT HANDBOOK

 3 Meets the Standard

-Academic grades are based on achievement including class work, homework, following directions, class participation, ability to use knowledge and neatness.
-The grade indicates the performance of that individual and not necessarily the capability.
+Academic grades are based on achievement including assessments, class work, homework, following directions, class participation, ability to use knowledge and demonstrate accuracy.

 Grade A